+1.7.3.6 Selectivity

-- 1.7.3.6 Selectivity - a.
-All growth and recovery media shall be checked to assure that the target organism(s) respond in an acceptable and predictable manner. - b.
-To ensure that analysis results are accurate, target organism identity shall be verified as specified in the method (e.g., by use of the completed test, or by use of secondary verification tests such as a catalase test or by the use of a selective media such as brilliant green (BG) or E. coli (EC or EC + MUG) broth. - c.
+- a.
+All growth and recovery media shall be checked to assure that the target organism(s) respond in an acceptable and predictable manner once per lot or batch. - b.
+To ensure that analysis results are accurate, target organism identity shall be verified as specified in the method (e.g., by use of the completed test, or by use of secondary verification tests such as a catalase test, or by the use of a selective medium such as brilliant green (BG) or E. coli (EC or EC + MUG) broth). - c.
 In order to ensure identity and traceability, reference cultures used for positive and negative controls shall be obtained from a recognized national collection, organization, or manufacturer recognized by the accreditation body.
 Microorganisms may be single use preparations or cultures maintained for their intended use by documented procedures that demonstrate the continued purity and viability of the organism. - i.
 Reference cultures may be revived (if freeze-dried) or transferred from slants and subcultured once to provide reference stocks.
 The reference stocks shall be preserved by a technique that maintains the characteristics of the strains.
 Reference stocks shall be used to prepare working stocks for routine work.
 If reference stocks have been thawed, they shall not be refrozen and re-used. - ii.
-Working stocks shall not be sequentially cultured more than five (5) times and shall not be sub-cultured to replace reference stocks. - d.
-Culture Controls - i.
-Negative Culture Controls - 1.
-Negative culture controls demonstrate that the medium does not support the growth of non-target organisms or does not exhibit the typical positive reaction of the target organism(s). - 2.
-Each pre-prepared, ready-to-use lot of selective medium (including chromofluorogenic reagent) and each batch of selective medium prepared in the laboratory shall be analyzed with one or more known negative culture controls (i.e. non-target organisms), as appropriate to the method.
-This shall be done prior to first use of the medium. - ii.
-Positive Culture Controls - 1.
-Positive culture controls demonstrate that the medium can support the growth of the target organism(s), and that the medium produces the specified or expected reaction to the target organism(s). - 2.
-Each pre-prepared, ready-to-use lot of medium (including chromofluorogenic reagent) and each batch of medium prepared in the laboratory shall be tested with at least one pure culture of a known positive reaction as appropriate to the method.
+Working stocks shall not be sequentially cultured more than five (5) times and shall not be sub-cultured to replace reference stocks.

+d.
+Culture Controls

+- i.
+Negative Culture Controls - Negative culture controls demonstrate that the medium does not support the growth of non-target organisms or does not exhibit the typical positive reaction of the target organism(s). - Each pre-prepared, ready-to-use lot of selective medium (including chromofluorogenic reagent) and each batch of selective medium prepared in the laboratory shall be analyzed with one or more known negative culture controls (i.e. non-target organisms), as appropriate to the method.
+This shall be done prior to first use of the medium.

+ii.
+Positive Culture Controls

+- 1. Positive culture controls demonstrate that the medium can support the growth of the target organism(s), and that the medium produces the specified or expected reaction to the target organism(s). - 2.
+Each pre-prepared, ready-to-use lot of medium (including chromo/fluorogenic reagent) and each batch of medium prepared in the laboratory shall be tested with at least one or more known pure positive culture controls (i.e. target organism) as appropriate to the method (i.e. quantitative results for quantitative method).
 This shall be done prior to first use of the medium.